Torneko: The Last Hope: Plot

 The plot for Torneko: The Last Hope happens after the events of Dragon Quest IV, and half a year after Torneko no Daibōken: Fushigi no Dungeon.
 Torneko returns to his village and is forced to help cure his village of a curse that has been placed upon it.

-Development
+Development and release

 On April 18, 2000, Enix announced its first three games to be made for the original PlayStation, of which Torneko: The Last Hope was one.
 The game features 130 hand drawn monsters.

 A 2013 news article wrote that based on forum posts by Nob Ogasawara, one of the game's editors, The Last Hope was only localized in the United States because of the passion of the translation team and their agreement to work for much less than normal.
 In a 2020 interview, Ogasawara clarified that the localization team largely consisted of himself; according to him, the original translation company "made a total mess of things", produced no usable text, and wasted most of the budget and deadline, so he personally with his editor and kids finished the work in three weeks.

+Torneko: The Last Hope was released for the PlayStation on September 15, 1999, in Japan.
+Its U.S. release occurred over a year later, on November 16, 2000.
+Finally, its Game Boy Advance port was released exclusively in Japan on December 20, 2001.